The Ultimate Guide to Copyright

 Copyright is a topic with a lot of misconceptions and urban legends surrounding it.

 This makes it both simple and complicated to understand at the same time.
-Simple, because a fairly a straightforward set of principles governs how it works; complicated because there are a number of contradictory, conflicting, and confusing ideas to deal with — some of which are true.
+Simple, because a fairly straightforward set of principles governs how it works; complicated, because there are a number of contradictory, conflicting, and confusing ideas to deal with.

 This guide will deal with all of those in subsequent chapters, but for now let’s focus on what copyright is fundamentally.